jamesbayley/COBieCoach/README.md

 ## Getting Started

 <p align="justify">
-To get started, simply visit <a href="https://www.cobie.coach" target="_blank">The COBie Coach</a> and upload your COBie Excel Workbook.
+Right now, there's not a lot to see.
+Once we have something valuable to see, we would love for you to visit <a href="https://www.cobie.coach" target="_blank">The COBie Coach</a> and upload your COBie Excel Workbook.
+In the meantime, be sure to ⭐ and watch this repository to keep up-to-date with project developments.
 </p>

 ## Data Privacy